 That’s when the pair suggested Dr. Garg test leptin as a therapeutic, since he had been treating and studying this unusual metabolic disorder.
 UT Southwestern teamed up with investigators at NIH’s National Institute of Diabetes and Digestive and Kidney Diseases and pharmaceutical company Amgen to launch the first national clinical trial of leptin for treatment of lipodystrophy.
 Dr. Swan was the first of nine women and girls enrolled in that trial, after which other clinical trials for leptin followed.
 In a landmark study reported in the February 2002 issue of The New England Journal of Medicine, the NIH investigators and Dr. Garg’s team reported that leptin replacement therapy not only controlled severe insulin resistance and lowered triglyceride levels in patients with severe generalized lipodystrophy but also decreased fat accumulation in the liver.

 “Some of the patients came off of insulin therapy.
 At the time, Dwanna was taking at least 700 units of insulin to control her diabetes.
 Now she no longer requires high-dose insulin,” said Dr. Garg.

-Two daily shots of metreleptin for life is a prescription that Mrs. Swan said she can live with.
+Two daily shots of metreleptin for life is a prescription that Dr. Swan said she can live with.
 Without metreleptin, the alternative she faced with her disease was potentially worsening diabetes, heart disease, or liver damage.
-And even though she’ll always maintain the muscular features characteristic of lipodystrophy, Mrs. Swan said she now feels healthy, and most importantly, comfortable in her skin.
+And even though she’ll always maintain the muscular features characteristic of lipodystrophy, Dr. Swan said she now feels healthy, and most importantly, comfortable in her skin.